-Start with my Hours and Operating Schedule page as your first step.
+You don't want to show up at the gate all excited to jump on a coaster, only to find that the park isn't open that day, or that it closes much earlier than you expected.
+So start with my Hours and Operating Schedule page as your first step.
 Also, the park offers a number of special weekend programs throughout the summer.
 So check the Events and Festivals schedule to see what's going on when you're planning to visit.

 Since you don't want to pay any more for your Busch Garden Williamsburg VA tickets than you have to, check out my Discount Tickets page, or my special Coupon Codes page.
 If you're a member of the military, be sure to check out my Military Discounts page to learn about the Busch Garden Williamsburg VA "Here's to the Heroes" program and other military discounts.

 Then, be sure to visit my Tour Tips page, where I've highlighted how to save money in the park, best days to visit, what rides to go on first, how to stay cool, and how to get discount parking.

 Tip #1 - While you can certainly walk from hamlet to hamlet in the park, should your toes need a rest, try:

 The Skyride - sky-high transportation gives you a bird's eye view of Busch Garden Williamsburg VA going between Scotland/England, Germany, and France.